mart-123/data_thru/docs/data-model.md

-# Data Warehouse: Star Schema
+# Data Warehouse: Star Schema Design
-The star schema design includes dimension and fact tables as visualised below.
+This document outlines the star schema (dimensional data model) used for the HESA data warehouse.
+For information about load/stage tables please refer to <a href="pipeline-process.md">Pipeline Process</a>.

+It should be noted that, whilst the dataset is a small subset of a typical university data warehouse, it is designed to demonstrate good practice in:
+- ETL development
+- handling time-based datasets
+- dimensional modeling
+- data wrangling for canonical keys

+<div style="margin: 1em 0; min-height: 20px;"></div>

+## Final Dimensional model
+The final dimensional model consists of:
+- **Main dimension tables** main business entities (students, programs)
+- **Look-up dimensions** descriptive labels (e.g. demographic categories) including canonical keys for historical trend analysis
+- **Fact tables** metrics (student program enrollments) to be analysis by dimensions

 For detailed column descriptions and business rules, see the DBT YAML definitions in [`dbt/models/schema.yml`](../dbt/models/schema.yml).

 <div style="margin: 1em 0; min-height: 20px;"></div>